lisophorm/ShoppingCartDemo/README.md

 SHOPPING CART DEMO
+Tested in Chrome

 This hopes to be a demo of the way I approach problems.
 In no way I would use this simple approach on a commercial project.
+And it's very unlikely I may use jQuery for anything else than a proof of concept.
+This is a "pure" Object Oriented implementation that can be really easily translated into ES6.

 The shopping cart is split in logical modules (Objects):